SahanaD8/Trackify/RENDER-DEPLOYMENT.md

 - GitHub account with your code pushed to repository
 - Render.com account (sign up at https://render.com)
-- Your Gmail app password and Twilio credentials ready
+- Your Gmail app password ready

 ## 🎯 Step-by-Step Deployment